 Ruben Rodriguez has been dedicated to saving lives with San Diego Blood Bank since 2009.
 Throughout his journey here, Ruben has made his mark as an exceptional leader and project manager for Hospital Services, Research and now Business Development.
-In honor of Hispanic Heritage Month, we would like to share more about Ruben's impact and how his family history has inspired him to become the person he is today.

 What does Hispanic Heritage Month mean to you?

 Hispanic Heritage Month is a celebration of the heritage, histories, cultures, and contributions of Americans, immigrants, and visitors whose ancestors came from parts of Spain, Mexico, the Caribbean, Central America, and South America.

 Hispanic Heritage Month is a very special month for my family and I. During this time, family is celebrated.
 Growing up, I was blessed to have my family nearby.
 We gather regularly for traditional activities like weekend cookouts (what we call Carne Asada) while playing mariachi, banda, and cumbia music for everyone, and simply bonding with each other by sharing stories, playing games, or enjoying the food.
 We are grateful that Hispanic Heritage is honored during this month, but my family and I celebrate it year-round!